Noncontact friction: Role of phonon damping and its nonuniversality

 \section{Theory and Simulation: Quantitative Comparison}

 In this section, we quantitatively compare the analytic expressions in \cref{eq:friction_results} with the numerical data obtained in simulations, in the limit of $\omega\to0$.

-To obtain numbers, we consider the case of $\kappa_1=\kappa_2\equiv\kappa$ and $\gamma_1=\gamma_2\equiv\gamma$, yielding $b=\sqrt{3}$ in Eq.~\eqref{eq:friction_results}, which is a realistic value in many materials, see~\cref{ap:cratio} for more details.
+To obtain numbers, we consider the case of $\kappa_1=\kappa_2\equiv\kappa$ and $\gamma_1=\gamma_2\equiv\gamma$, yielding $b=\sqrt{3}$ {for all $\omega$} in Eq.~\eqref{eq:friction_results}, which is a realistic value in many materials, see~\cref{ap:cratio} for more details.
 From this choice, the dimensionless prefactors of the elastic contribution become $\zela_{xx} = 2.8$, and $\zela_{zz} = 5.9$.
-Those of viscous contribution, $\zvis_{xx}$ and $\zvis_{zz}$, are functions of the power of the pair potential $n$ (see~\cref{fig:zeta}).
+Those of viscous contribution, $\zvis_{xx}$ and $\zvis_{zz}$, are functions of the power of the pairwise potential $n$ (see~\cref{fig:zeta}).
 These can be found for any value of $n$, and we have fitted phenomenological functional forms, for $n\ge3$,

 Here we choose $n=3$ \footnote{The inverse power $n=3$ is a sufficient condition for~\cref{eq:FDT_friction} to converge, and is the smallest $n$ with which we can find an analytic expression of the friction tensor}, with $\zvis_{xx}=1.03$, and $\zvis_{zz}=9.15$.
-The details on the simulation setup and the parameters can be found in~\cref{ap:simulation}.

 Consequently, our simulation results are to be compared to the following predictions for the friction tensor,